Skip to content

 “No problem,” Mark replied with a jovial smile.
 “It gave me an extra twenty minutes to get some work done.”

 Diego went straight to his podium and began his welcome speech in Spanish.
 But no Mexican translator appeared to do the translation for the Americans.
 Sharon translated for Mark, nodding at Bertonetti, who smiled back.
 He was recording the speech.
 As soon as Diego was done, Mark stepped to his podium and pulled a folded sheet of paper from his coat pocket.
-He glanced at Sharon and she nodded.
-Smiling, he addressed the Mexican people in Spanish, as well.
+He glanced at Sharon, and she nodded.
+Smiling, he addressed the Mexican people in Spanish as well.

 Things didn’t get any better after lunch at the Mexican Presidential Palace.
 The first of several talks over the next two days began frostily.
 First Diego would make an impossible demand, Mark would politely refuse, Diego would counter with a greater demand and accuse Mark of not seeing reason, then Mark would counter that Diego was being difficult and on it went.
 By the time the first round was over and Mark and his party were back at the American Embassy, the silence was leaden.